Analysis: Fed's mixed messages on inflation unsettle investors

-NEW YORK, June 24 (Reuters) - Investors have been struggling to interpret signals from the Federal Reserve about how hot it is willing to let inflation run before it begins unwinding pandemic-era monetary stimulus.
+NEW YORK (Reuters) - Investors have been struggling to interpret signals from the Federal Reserve about how hot it is willing to let inflation run before it begins unwinding pandemic-era monetary stimulus.

 Some investors interpreted that as policymakers having a lower tolerance for an inflation overshoot than previously estimated.